 Gol Gumbaz is situated at Bijapur, which is connected by NH 13 (now renamed as NH 50) which connects Solapur to Mangalore.
 NH-218 connecting Hubli with Humnabad also passes through Bijapur India.
 Bijapur is situated at around 530 kilometers from Bangalore, the capital of the state of Karnataka, which is connected by bus services.
 Mumbai is at around 550 kilometers from this historical city.
 Mumbai to Bijapur bus services are available.
 Hyderabad is at around 380 kilometers distance from Bijapur.

-Bijapur railway station connects this historic city with the rest of India by train.
+Bijapur railway station with railway station code BJP, connects this historic city with the rest of India by trains.

 Sambre airport (IXG) at Belgaum and Hubli airport (HBX) at Hubli are the nearest airports to Bijapur at around 165 kilometers distance.
 There is a proposed new greenfield airport coming up at Bijapur.